-You might be enjoying the organic foods that you get each week from the supermarket, but have you ever wondered about the top sources for organic products in Canada?
+You might be enjoying the organic foods that you get each week from the supermarket, but have you ever wondered about the top sources for organic products in Ontario?
 Where does the organic vegetable you buy come from?

 According to 2011 data, Canada in that year was home to more than 3700 certified organic farming operations that amount to a total of 1.8% of the entire operations.
 In the subsequent year, the net worth of the Canadian organic market was estimated to be a staggering $3.7 billion.
 The statistics also clearly state that 58% of the Canadians, according to a 2013 survey, buy organic products each week.

 So what’s the top 9 organic farms you need to know about

 With these kinds of numbers on display, the importance of organic farming in Canada has become an indisputable fact.
 Organic farming is now a way of life in Canada.
 Let us have a look at the operations of some of the most popular organic farms in Ontario!

 The Cedar Grove Organic Farm (as they now call it), was settled in the late 19th century by Irish immigrant family called the O’Neil’s.
 The farm at that time was nothing but a ruin with poor soil quality.
 It was purchased by Les Bowser from the East Coast in 2005.
 Today, Cedar Grove is a thing of envy for all farming enthusiasts, given its excellent produce and diversity.

 The Willo’ Wind Farm is essentially an equestrian family farm in Ontario.
 The family owning this farm is thoroughly committed to practicing and promoting sustainable farming techniques to preserve the land for future generations and nurture the rural culture that is usually associated with small farms.